Henry Clifford, 10th Baron Clifford: Later years

 In the later years of the 15th century, Clifford was frequently the target of the King's displeasure.
 He often failed to act as the stabilising force in the north that Henry had intended.
 A feud with Christopher Moresby, an important member of the local gentry, had started in the 1470s and continued well into Henry's reign.
 (Note: Which feud Clifford's younger brother Robert joined in, assaulting Moresby's Irthington manor in autumn 1487) Another time, Clifford led local resistance to a royal tax.
 In retaliation, Henry challenged Clifford's hereditary right to the shrievalty of Westmorland with quo warranto proceedings in 1505.
 Clifford's goods were sequestered until he could show by what authority he held the office, and he also had to provide a number of large obligations for his good behaviour.
 These included a £1,000 bond in May that year, £200 if he departed the council without permission and £2,000 on condition that he, his servants, tenants and "part-takers" kept the peace with Roger Tempest.
 Clifford had an ongoing feud with Tempest and had attacked and pulled down Tempest's house in Broughton.
-(Note: Lander describes the King's treatment of Clifford during this episode as "brutal", but highlights it—along with similarly heavy bonds from other nobles—as part of HenryVII's new regime in bringing recalcitrant nobles to heel.)
+(Note: Lander describes the King's treatment of Clifford during this episode as "brutal", but highlights it—along with similarly heavy bonds from other nobles—as part of Henry VII's new regime in bringing recalcitrant nobles to heel.)
 Although Clifford's shrieval rights were in the event upheld, the case took over a year to be decided, during which time the profits of the office went to the King.
 On 14 June 1506 Edmund Dudley delivered Clifford his general pardon.
 By this time Clifford had paid another £100 in cash ("redie money") to the King and had been pressured for £120 more.
 (Note: Clifford's under-sheriff, Roger Bellingham, was also forced to defend his office in court, and had to pay recognizances of £200 in return for a pardon.
 Clifford's role was predominantly ceremonial; the undersheriff—appointed by Clifford only if they were acceptable to the King—usually performed the bulk of the work of the office.)